modern-forms/Modern.Forms/README.md

   * https://github.com/AvaloniaUI/Avalonia
   * Only the base infrastructure is used, basically this gives us a blank Form
 * SkiaSharp
-  * All new controls are drawn with SkiaSharp
+  * New controls drawn with SkiaSharp

 ### Motivation